Shop our Editor's Picks for the Season here!

 2. The thickness of the casting.
 For greater thicknesses the hardener must be reduced, and it therefore follows that for thinner castings, the hardener should be increased.

-Using a 5ml medicine spoon, or a measuring cup or beaker calibrated in mls, it is useful to know that 5mls of hardener is equal to about 1% of .45kg of resin; 10mls of hardener is equal to about 2% of .45kg of resin.
+Using a 5ml medicine spoon, or a measuring cup or beaker calibrated in mls, it is useful to know that 5mls of hardener is equal to about 1% of 450 grams of resin; 10mls of hardener is equal to about 2% of 450 grams of resin.

 Too much catalyst added to resin causes it to crack when it cures.
 Too little catalyst, and the resin will remain tacky.